Advocacy in Canada

 Many of the awareness programs we establish are also intended to facilitate access to new therapies via health policy development and drug reimbursement.
 The Awareness Day in provincial legislatures is an example of ensuring health policy makers are educated about myeloma, so that we are in a more favourable position to have drugs funded.
 The Myeloma Canada Advocacy Summit is another example of how we encourage support groups to mobilize their communities.
 This annual summit, attended by myeloma support group leaders from all over the country, helps develop tools and strategies to take action and help improve the ecosystem patients live in every day.

-We are also active internationally, as a founding member of the Global Myeloma Action Network (GMAN).
+Internationally, Myeloma Canada is founding member of the Global Myeloma Action Network (GMAN).
 The Global Myeloma Action Network brings together advocacy leaders to mobilize the myeloma community to improve the lives of patients around the world.

 How to be Your Own Advocate